smrutising/hello-world/README.md

 # hello-world
-this is first test repository by Smruti
+this is first test repository by Smruti - 1 second update in the file - 2